krlmlr/azure-revdepcheck/README.md

     When the provisioning is finished, the `cloud-init` script that installs Docker and starts the containers still may be running.

 3. When done, an `ssh` command is printed on the terminal that allows entering the machine.
+Ingress HTTP is not allowed, RStudio must be accessed through tunneling.

 4. To destroy the machine, run `terraform destroy` in the `tf` directory.
 To recreate again, run `terraform apply`.